Knowledge Hub

 Roll-up acquisition strategy: what is a roll-up?

-This guide walks you through the pros and cons and provides some pointers as to how you might successfully execute a roll-up acquisition strategy.
+This guide walks you through the pros and cons of roll-ups, and gives some pointers for executing a successful strategy.

-In contrast to markets with a few, major players are more fragmented, with lots of smaller businesses operating in particular niches.
+Some market sectors are quite fragmented, with many smaller businesses operating in particular niches.
 Some examples are the restaurant and furniture industries.
-This fragmentation can lead to opportunity for investors who see the potential for ‘rolling-up’ individual companies and creating a larger one, leading to greater profits and increased value.
+This fragmentation can attract investors who see the potential for ‘rolling up’ individual companies thereby leading to greater profits and increased value.

 Economies of scale